Foot Pain and Problems

 Correct footwear or shoe inserts

 What is a corn?

-Corns are yellowish, callus growths that develop on top of the toes.
-Corns develop
+Corns are yellowish, callus growths that occur on top of the toes.
+Corns develop because

-because of abuse or stress.
-Often, a corn develops where a toe rubs against a shoe
+of irritation or stress.
+Often, a corn develops where a toe rubs against a shoe or

 Trimming the corn by shaving the layers of dead skin

 Applying pads around the corn area